tracyjordan/tracyjordan.github.io/about.md

 ## Contact

-You can use the contact form <a href="https://nocturnalworks.com/contact" title="Nocturnal Works Ltd contact form" target="_blank" rel="nofollow">here</a> to contact me.
+You can contact me using the url of this site (my name) @gmail.com.

 ## Keybase

-If you are already a client and would prefer a more immediate response, you can reach me on Keybase <a href="https://keybase.io/geraldleejordan/chat" rel="nofollow" target="_blank">here</a>.
+If you are a client and would prefer a more immediate response, you can reach me on Keybase <a href="https://keybase.io/geraldleejordan/chat" rel="nofollow" target="_blank">here</a>.

 ![alt text](https://geraldleejordan.com/public/assets/images/lee-jordan.png "Lee Jordan")